-- 1. Employees who are called to work must be fit for duty upon arrival.
-If an employee is called to perform a job duty for the Company on his/her normal off duty time, it is the responsibility of the employee to report to the supervisor any possible impairment due to drug or alcohol use prior to reporting for duty. - 2.
-Once an employee reports for duty and is perceived to be under the influence, the employee will be subject to the provisions of reasonable suspicion testing.
+Employees who are called to work must be fit for duty upon arrival.
+If an employee is called to perform a job duty for the Company on his/her off time, it is the responsibility of the employee to report to the supervisor any possible impairment due to drug or alcohol use before reporting for duty.
+Once an employee reports for duty and is perceived to be under the influence, the employee will be subject to the provisions of Reasonable Suspicion Testing.